yochannah/cytoscape-intermine/README.md

 ###Installation

+In terminal:

-    npm install
+    $ npm install
-    bower install
+    $ bower install

-That should be it
+That should be it!

 ###Running the project

+In terminal:

-    gulp
+    $ gulp